GENTEL-lab/AuroBind/README.md

 ## 3. AuroBind Server

-**We highly recommend using the [AuroBind Server](https://origene.lglab.ac.cn/#/aurobind) for the most accurate, complete, and convenient protein-ligand structure and fitness predictions.** It requires no installation and provides an intuitive web interface to submit your sequences and visualize results directly in your browser.
+**We highly recommend using the [AuroBind Server](https://origene.lglab.ac.cn/#/aurobind) for user-friendly and accurate protein-ligand structure and fitness predictions.** It requires no installation and provides an intuitive web interface that lets you submit your sequences and visualize results directly in your browser.

 ![IntelliFold Server](assets/aurobind-server-screenshot.png)